-I’m just going to say it: I kill plants.
+Celebrating Earth Day usually never crossed my mind because – I’m just going to say it – I kill plants.

-Unintentionally, of course, but I’ll admit, my dad’s green thumb was NOT passed down to me.
+Unintentionally, of course.
+But I’ll admit: my dad’s green thumb had not NOT passed down to me.
 So it’s no surprise that about 4 years ago, there was a pot full of soil sitting out on my back deck, the sad remnants of where a beautiful plant used to… ahem… barely survive.
 I had neglected it terribly and the empty pot was a constant reminder of how I was unable to provide the appropriate care and attention required for horticulture.

 Then one fine day, I saw a tiny green bud poking out of the barren soil.
 The next day, I saw another bud and a stem sprouting up.
 By day three, there were three little green plants growing in the pot.
 A couple of helicopter seedlings from our large Maple tree had found their way to their new home.
 There was soil and some rainy days that allowed these little seeds to sprout!